Bordered Floer homology for manifolds with torus boundary via immersed curves: Decorated immersed curves as type D structures

-Let $\tracks$ be a curve-like train track.
-A component of $\tracks$ consists of the following data: an immersed curve $\gamma$ in the punctured torus which intersects $\alpha\cup\beta$ minimally, an integer determining how many parallel copies of the curve there are, and a collection of of crossover arrows between parallel copies of $\gamma$.
-The curve $\gamma$ may be represented as a cyclic word in $\{\alpha^{\pm}, \beta^{\pm}\}$ by viewing it as an element of the fundamental group of the punctured torus, which is the free group generated by two elements $\alpha$ and $\beta$ (this requires choosing a basepoint on $\gamma$, but choosing a different basepoint simply cyclically permutes the letters in the word).
-We first claim that the underlying curves of $\tracks_i$ are determined by the results of pairing $\tracks_i$ with certain immersed line segments.
-More precisely, for any reduced word $I$ in $\{\alpha^{\pm 1}, \beta^{\pm 1}\}$, there is a weakly valid $\Alg$ train track $\tracks_I$. $\tracks_I$ consists of a sequence of horizontal and vertical segments corrsponding to the letters in $I$, joined end to end to form an immersed curve segment (see Figure \ref{fig:immersed_line_segments} for examples).
-This immersed line segment is unoriented, so $\tracks_I = \tracks_{I^{-1}}$, where $I^{-1}$ denotes the inverse word in the free group.
-For each word $I$ with length at least two, we construct a word $p(I)$ as follows: starting with $\tracks_I$ in type A position we apply a homotopy in the complement of the basepoint and fixing the midpoint of the intial and final segments of $\tracks_I$ to form a new train track that is in type D position, and we choose $p(I)$ such that this train track is $D(\tracks_{p(I)})$ (see Figure \ref{fig:immersed_line_segments}).
+Since $\tracks_i$ is a curve-like train track, a component of $\tracks_i$ consists of the following data: an immersed curve $\gamma$ in the punctured torus that intersects $\alpha\cup\beta$ minimally, an integer determining how many parallel copies of \(\gamma\) there are, and a collection of crossover arrows between parallel copies of $\gamma$.
+The curve $\gamma$ may be represented as a reduced cyclic word in $\{\alpha^{\pm 1}, \beta^{\pm 1}\}$ by traversing $\gamma$ and recording the intersections with the parametrizing curves $\alpha$ and $\beta$, with negative crossings recorded as inverse letters.
+Equivalently, we realize $\gamma$ as an element of the fundamental group of the marked torus, which is the free group on two generators.
+Here we take the generators $\alpha$ and $\beta$ of the fundamental group to be the simple closed curves dual to the parametrizing curves $\alpha$ and $\beta$.
+Note that viewing $\gamma$ as an element of the fundamental group requires choosing a basepoint, but choosing a different basepoint only changes the resulting word by cyclic permutation.